Jane Fonda's Workout: Fonda's Workout

-Lorimar Productions was a television production company known for many hit TV shows including the immensely popular Dallas.
+Lorimar Productions was a television production company known for many hit television shows, such as Dallas.
 Lorimar wanted a share of the profits from Fonda's Workout series, and so bought out Karl in October 1984 for a reported $3 million, rebranding the company as Karl-Lorimar.
-Karl stayed in command of the workout video department adding more Fonda titles as well as some by Richard Simmons.
+Karl stayed in command of the workout video department, adding more Fonda titles as well as some by Richard Simmons.